-Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable and collectibility is probable.
+Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable and collectability is probable.
 Delivery is considered to have occurred upon either shipment of the product or arrival at its destination based on the shipping terms of the transaction.
-Our standard terms specify that shipment is FOB BioDrain and we will, therefore recognize revenue upon shipment in most cases.
-This revenue recognition policy applies to shipments of our FMS units as well as shipments of cleaning solution kits.
-When these conditions are satisfied, we recognize gross product revenue, which is the price we charge generally to our customers for a particular product.
-Under our standard terms and conditions there is no provision for installation or acceptance of the product to take place prior to the obligation of the customer.
-The Customer's right of return is limited only to our standard one year warranty whereby we replace or repair, at our option, and it would be very rare that the unit or significant quantities of cleaning solution kits from "turnkey" suppliers we would have the right to replacements from the suppliers if this situation should occur.
+When these conditions are satisfied, we recognize gross product revenue, which is the price we charge generally to our wholesalers for a particular product.